 Using Your BRAIN

 How do you know what questions to ask in order to move forward?
 Can you remember them all in a crisis?
-How can your remember what to ask?
-In childbirth education there is an acronym to help client’s to better understand their choices.
+How can you remember what to ask?
+In childbirth education, there is an acronym to help clients to better understand their choices.
 This acronym is highly valuable in all aspects of life and not just birth.
-It is BRAIN.
+It is the BRAIN.

 BRAIN stands for: